 Have you noticed dark-colored tear stains under your Chihuahua's eyes?
 Tear staining is a condition that's characterized by dark reddish-brown stains under the eyes.
-When a Chihuahua produces tears, those tears may drip below their eyes, creating these distinct stains.
+When a Chihuahua produces tears, those tears may drip below his eyes, creating these distinct stains on his fur.

 Why Tear Stains are Reddish-Brown Colored

-Tears are clear, so conventional wisdom should lead you to believe that tear stains are also clear, only revealing the color of the Chihuahua's fur.
-While the color of your Chihuahua's tear stains may vary, most are a dark reddish-brown.
+Tears are clear, so conventional wisdom may lead you to believe that tear stains are also clear, only revealing the color of the Chihuahua's fur underneath.
+While the color of tear stains may vary, most are a dark reddish-brown.
 So, why aren't they clear instead?

 Causes of Tear Stains

 Aside from the fact that Chihuahuas are predisposed to tear staining, the most common cause of this condition is an overproduction of tears (known as epiphora).
-Chihuahuas don't necessary cry when they upset or frightened, but they will produce tears to lubricate their eyes; protect against foreign objects; improve visual clarity; and nourish their eyes with nutrients.
-If a Chihuahua suffers from an infection, blocked tear duct, allergies or irritation, however, they may produce an excessive amount of tears, which leads to tear stains.
+Chihuahuas don't necessary cry when upset or frightened, but they will produce tears to lubricate their eyes, protect against foreign objects, improve visual clarity, and nourish their eyes with nutrients.
+If a Chihuahua suffers from an underlying condition such as infection, blocked tear duct, allergies or irritation, however, he may produce an excessive amount of tears, which leads to tear stains.

 Now let's take a closer look at some of the underlying causes of tear stains in Chihuahuas...

-- Blocked Tear Duct.
-In the corner of a Chihuahua's eyes are narrow ducts through which old tears are flushed.
-If one or both tear ducts becomes obstructed with dust, grass particles or other debris, the Chihuahua's tears will accumulate in the socket before spilling out.
+- Blocked Tear Duct: In the corner of a Chihuahua's eyes are narrow ducts through which old tears are flushed.
+If one or both tear ducts becomes obstructed with dust, grass particles or other debris, tears will accumulate in the Chihuahua's eye socket before spilling out.
 If you believe your Chihuahua has a blocked tear duct, schedule an appointment with your veterinarian.
-Vets can diagnose blockages by placing fluorescein dye drops into the Chihuahua's eyes and then inspecting the nostrils to see if it's being properly flushed.
-If no blockage is present, the fluorescein dye will appear in both nostrils.
+Vets can diagnose blockages by placing fluorescein dye drops in the Chihuahua's eyes and then inspecting the nostrils to see if it's being properly flushed.
+If no blockage is present, the dye will appear in both nostrils.
 If there's a blockage in the Chihuahua's right-eye tear duct, however, the dye will only appear in the left nostril, or vise-versa for blockages in the left-eye tear duct.

-- Entropion.
-This condition is characterized by inversion of the eyelid.
-When a Chihuahua's eyelid rolls inward and becomes inverted, it causes fur on the eyelid to make direct contact with the eyeball, causing irritation and excess tear production.
+- Entropion: This condition is characterized by inversion of the eyelid.
+When a Chihuahua's eyelid rolls inward and becomes inverted, it causes fur on his eyelid to make direct contact with his eyeball, causing irritation and excess tear production.
 Entropion can affect either a portion of the Chihuahua's eyelid or the complete eyelid.
 It typically affects both eyelids and is associated with aging.

 - Allergies.
 Exposure to common allergens such as tree, plant and weed pollen can also cause tear stains, usually affecting both eyes.
 For severe allergies, a veterinarian may prescribe steroidal medication like Vanectyl-P. Steroids work by suppressing the immune system, preventing it from going into "overdrive" when it detects an allergen.
 As a side effect, though, Chihuahuas are more likely to get sick from infection when taking them.
 Antihistamines like clemastine, chlorpheniramine, and hydroxyzine are used to treat acute allergies in Chihuahuas.

-- Irritation.
-Overgrown fur around the eyes is a common problem in long-coat Chihuahuas.
-When the fur becomes too long, it can poke against the eyeball while triggering excess tear production.
+- Irritation: Overgrown fur around the eyes is a common problem in long-coat Chihuahuas.
+When the fur becomes too long, it can poke against the eyeball and trigger excess tear production.
 Having your Chihuahua professionally groomed on a regular basis can prevent overgrown fur and its associated problems.
 Both short-coat and long-coat Chihuahuas are susceptible to eye irritation from foreign objects like splinters, grass awns and stray fur.

 How to Treat Tear Stains